 Tend or manage good fire.

-When conditions are right and where communities are safe, fire managers need to allow more good fire to burn in natural ways to reduce fuels and revitalize forests.
+When conditions are right and where communities are safe, fire managers should encourage more good fire to burn to reduce fuels and revitalize forests.

 Distinguish good from harmful wildfires.